-ShaLeigh Dance Works believes in the power of diversity and challenging the status quo.
+ShaLeigh Dance Works believes in the power of diversity and shared humanity.
 Our mission is to create dance-theatre work that centers social justice and engagement programs that create a positive impact on the lives of others.
 We believe that what we do in the studio can positively affect the world outside.
-With an uncompromising focus on artistic excellence, nurturing artists, and designing programs to empower historically marginalized communities, we aim to provide a concrete example of how dance can transform people’s lives and enrich society.
+With an uncompromising focus on artistic excellence, nurturing artists, and designing programs to empower communities impacted by marginalization, we aim to provide a concrete example of how dance can transform people’s lives and enrich society.

-From proscenium to public skate parks, and galleries to historic resorts, we offer year round performances and self-produced shows.
+Each year, SDW creates programming at the intersection of art, culture, and social change to enrich our communities.
+From proscenium to public skate parks, and galleries to historic resorts, we offer year round performances and annually self-produced shows.
 In our inaugural year alone, we produced 22 performances, 4 touring productions, and 3 world premieres.
-We have only grown since then and have continued to build off of that remarkable momentum.
 Last season amidst numerous cancellations from the pandemic, we produced over 20 public performances, 4 touring productions, 9 commissioned works, 8 events, and a live as well as a streamed world premiere of The In-Between.
 Discounted tickets are available to all self-produced performances for individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as people who have disabilities.

 ARTIST MENTORSHIP LAB